|Nutritional Guidelines (per serving)|

 When finished, cover with plastic wrap, making sure it touches the royal icing so a crust doesn't form.
 Royal icing dries out quickly, so make sure it is covered all the time.
 Otherwise, there will be lumps in the icing and they will never pass through an icing tip.

-Note: This recipe delivers PERFECT royal icing EVERY TIME and we have been making royal icing and gingerbread houses for 20 years.
+- This recipe delivers perfect royal icing every time.
 If, after beating 7 to 10 minutes, the icing appears too soupy, add more confectioners' sugar and keep on whipping.
-But be careful not to add too much or the icing will be dry and hard to work with.
+Be careful not to add too much or the icing will be dry and hard to work with.